vincentchoqueuse/personal_website/_sources/tutorials/c_numpy.rst.txt

 Calling your function
 ---------------------

 To call our function, we need to create a python script called :code:`show_sine.py`.
-In this python script, we import the C library / function using the module :code:`ctypes`.
-Specifically, this script creates an instantaneous phase vector :code:`phase`, and calls the C function :code:`my_cos` to compute the cosinus for each element of this vector.
+Specifically, this script imports the C library / function using the module :code:`ctypes`, creates an instantaneous phase vector :code:`phase`, and calls the C function :code:`my_cos` to compute the cosine for each element of this vector.
 The output array is then plotted using the :code:`matplotlib` module.

 .. code ::